-Equipment in hand, we started off through the rainforest.
+Equipment in hand, we left the parking lot and started off through the rainforest.
 I stayed close to our guide so I could hear him above the friendly laughter among our fellow tubers.
 It was fascinating to hear his comments as he pointed out the flora and fauna along the path.

 We entered the water by jumping off a rock.
 Total immersion.

 After the hike, the water felt very refreshing.
 Our guide told us that the water stays about the same temperature year-round, around 70 to 74 degrees.